Behind the Cube #10: Literacy and Bowties

 We often say we’re #RedCubeProud.
 That’s because we’re an ever-adapting, forward-thinking group of learners, teachers, and creators with roots in a square logo that is evolving into a “cube”, in reflection of our dimensional, learning science-based approached to EdTech.

 Perhaps what makes our team so passionate about our work is that we genuinely care about teachers, students, and fostering productive learning communities.
 Many of us have been teachers ourselves, and ALL of us are life-long learners.

 To give you some insight into our team, we’re taking you Behind the Cube, one #RedCubeProud team member at a time.
 Today’s highlight:

-If you could pick ONE favorite memory of your time at McGraw-Hill so far, what would it be?
+If you could pick one favorite memory of your time here so far, what would it be?